Deformation Quantization for Actions of K\"ahlerian Lie Groups: Symbol spaces

+The construction of the family of differential operators $\underline \bD$, and therefore of the associated notion of oscillatory integral, is rather involved and this is the whole subject of this chapter.
+Since in this memoir we eventually need an oscillatory integral for different groups (for $\B\times\B$ in chapters \ref{NFSP} and \ref{DFA} and for $\B$ in chapter \ref{SCSTAR}) and since we intend to apply the whole ideas of the present construction to situations involving other groups and other kernels, we have decided to formulate the results of this chapter in the greatest possible generality.

-\subsection{Symbol spaces}
+\section{Symbol spaces}

-In this preliminary subsection, we consider a non-Abelian, weighted and Fr\'echet-valued version of the Laurent Schwartz space $\CB$ of smooth functions that, together with all of their derivatives, are bounded.
-For reasons that will become clear latter, we refer to such function spaces as {\em symbol spaces}.
+In this preliminary section, we consider a non-Abelian, weighted and Fr\'echet space valued version of the Laurent Schwartz space $\CB$ of smooth functions that, together with all of their derivatives, are bounded.
+For reasons that will become clear later (cf$.$ chapter \ref{QPSSS}), we refer to such function spaces as {\em symbol spaces}.
 They are constructed out of a family of specific functions on a Lie group $G$, that we call {\em weights}.
-The prototype of a weight for a non-Abelian Lie group is constructed in Example \ref{MWS}.
+The prototype of a weight for a non-Abelian Lie group is given in Definition \ref{MWS}.
 The key properties of these symbol spaces are established in Lemmas \ref{symbols} and \ref{SmoothFamily}.
-In Lemma \ref{OUTPUTLEM}, we show on an example, how such spaces naturally appear in the context of non-Abelian Lie group actions.
+In Lemma \ref{OUTPUTLEM}, we show on a fundamental example, how such spaces naturally appear in the context of non-Abelian Lie group actions.

 \begin{dfn} Consider a connected real Lie group $G$ with Lie algebra $\g$.
 An element $\mu\in C^\infty(G,\R_+^*)$ is called a {\bf weight} if it satisfies the following properties: